Tasiop/Geodata_Geoinfo_GIS_WS2023/gdms0020_Course_Preparation/gdal_conda_env.md

 # Installation of GDAL and GEOPANDAS (PYPROJ) in a Clean Conda Environment

-he attempt to install gdal by calling `conda install -c conda-forge gdal` in the base environment of conda leads often to conflicts and is refused.
+The attempt to install gdal by calling `conda install -c conda-forge gdal` in the base environment of conda leads often to conflicts and is refused.
 But if this installation works for you do not need to create another environment and coud stop reading.

 Environments are very useful and highly recommended anyway to have full control of kernel and package versions.
 Some software development projects require the combination of packages with dedicated version numbers.
 A virtual environment provides a fully controlled and independent sandbox of installed components.